Ab initio study of strain-driven vacancy clustering in aluminum: Results and discussion

-The unstrained divacancy binding energies of $-0.064$ and $0.009$ eV for the \texttt{N} and \texttt{NN} divacancies, respectively, are in good agreement with previous DFT calculations, which report values of $-0.08$ to $-0.05$ eV for \texttt{N} and $0.004$ to $0.04$ eV for \texttt{NN} \cite{CarlingAlVac, UesugiAlVac, Kaxiras2}.
+The divacancy binding energies of $-0.064$ and $0.009$ eV for the unstrained \texttt{N} and \texttt{NN} divacancies, respectively, are in good agreement with previous DFT calculations, which report values $-0.1$ to $-0.05$ eV for \texttt{N} and $0.00$ eV for \texttt{NN}.\cite{Vac5prb,VacCluster8DFT}.
 Indeed, the binding energies for \texttt{N} and \texttt{NN} remain negative and positive, respectively, on the application of strains.
-The experimental value for the divacancy binding energy ranges from $0.17$ to $0.30$ eV \cite{Vac_Conc_Fluss, ExptDiVacBinding, HEHENKAMP1994907}, which is substantially larger than the computed \texttt{NN} binding energy, but qualitatively consistent in that the formation of the divacancy is energetically preferred over two isolated monovacancies.
-The unstrained binding energies of the \texttt{A} trivacancy and \texttt{A1} quadvacancy with monovacancies as reference, computed as $-0.089$ and $-0.124$ eV, respectively, are in reasonable agreement with previous DFT values of $-0.06$ and $-0.058$ eV \cite{VacCluster8DFT}.
-The differences between the values reported in previous Kohn-Sham calculations and those obtained in the present work can again be attributed to finite-size effects in the earlier studies.
-The unstrained trivacancy binding energies are in reasonable agreement with previous orbital-free DFT calculations \cite{CarterTriPCCP}, with a maximum difference of $0.057$ eV for the \texttt{H} trivacancy.
+The binding enthalpy of $0.005$ eV for the unstrained \texttt{NN} divacancy is also in good agreement with previous DFT calculations, which report values from $0.004$ to $0.04$ eV\cite{CarlingAlVac, UesugiAlVac,Kaxiras2}.
+Again, the binding enthalpy remains positive on the application of strains.
+The experimental value ranges from $0.17$ to $0.30$~eV~\cite{Vac_Conc_Fluss, ExptDiVacBinding, HEHENKAMP1994907}, which is substantially larger than the computed \texttt{NN} binding energy/enthalpy, but is qualitatively consistent in indicating that the aggregation of two isolated monovacancies into a divacancy is energetically preferred.
+The binding energies of the unstrained \texttt{A} trivacancy and \texttt{A1} quadvacancy with monovacancies as reference, computed as $-0.089$ and $-0.124$ eV, respectively, are in reasonable agreement with previous DFT values of $-0.06$ and $-0.058$ eV \cite{VacCluster8DFT}.
+The differences between the values reported in previous Kohn-Sham calculations and those obtained in the present work can be attributed, in part, to finite-size effects in the earlier studies.
+The trivacancy binding energies in the absence of any strain are in reasonable agreement with previous orbital-free DFT calculations \cite{CarterTriPCCP}, with a maximum difference of $0.057$ eV for the \texttt{H} trivacancy.
 The binding energy for the \texttt{G7} quadvacancy is $-0.182$ eV, while the values predicted by orbital-free DFT, depending on the choice of kinetic energy functional, are $0.662$ eV and $0.282$ eV \cite{VikramQuadPRB, VikramQuadWEGC}.
-The difference in the values can again be attributed to the aforementioned limitations of orbital-free DFT.
+The difference in the values are likely a consequence of the limitations of orbital-free DFT, namely approximate kinetic energy functionals and local pseudopotentials, the latter primarily developed for unstrained crystal configurations.
+In particular, the Kohn-Sham DFT calculations employed in this work use the exact form of the non-interacting electronic kinetic energy expressed in terms of single-particle wavefunctions, whereas orbital-free DFT relies on density-based approximations.